Townsend-Lab-Yale/ces-reference-data/README.md

-# ces-reference-data
+# ces.refset.hg19
-This repository hosts pre-generated reference data sets (*ref_sets*) that are ready to use with [cancereffectsizeR](https://townsend-lab-yale.github.io/cancereffectsizeR/).
-Each ref set stored here is its own R package.
-(See cancereffectsizeR for scripts and documentation on creating your own ref_sets.)
+This is an R data package holding a pre-generated reference data set (*refset*) that is ready to use with [cancereffectsizeR](https://townsend-lab-yale.github.io/cancereffectsizeR/).
+See cancereffectsizeR's documentation for information on how to install and use this data set, as well as how to create your own custom refsets.